hackclub/hackclub/workshops/chat/README.md

 ---

 In this workshop we'll be implementing a real-time chat using Firebase.
-Firebase is a back-end having many features, one of which is a real-time database.
-This means that all the information within the database gets updated across everything that uses the database.
+Firebase is a real-time database.
+This means that all the information we send to Firebase gets updated across everything connected to that database.

-This workshop is a revival of the now-defunct tutorial made by Firebase itself.

 **Table of Contents**